Foreign Language - Spanish

 Key Stage 2

 During years 3- 6, children cover all four language skills - listening, speaking, reading and writing.
 Children’s speaking and listening are assessed informally during the weekly Spanish lesson while reading and writing are assessed through the Spanish workbook which accompanies the Key Stage 2 course.
-There are four workbooks, one for each year, which cover all 24 QCA units.
+There are four workbooks, one for each year.
 Six units are covered a year (two each term) and there is a progress test at the end of each unit.
 Children are assessed at the end of each academic year against the attainment targets:

 Please click here for this year's overview.

-This year, we have started a e-twinning project with the Dr. Conde De Arruga School in Madrid, Spain.
+We have also started a e-twinning project with the Dr. Conde De Arruga School in Madrid, Spain.
 Our objectives for the project are:

 - To establish, develop and maintain a lasting and sustainable relationship between schools with equal input from both partners